Reddit API in Python: The Complete No-PRAW Tutorial (2026)

 Four subreddits, one round trip.
 No platform-level rate caps means you can scale this to 50+ concurrent fetches without hitting a wall.

-Track spend per script so you don't surprise yourself at month-end:
+Track spend per script so you do not surprise yourself at month-end:

 import json